Design and Technology (Brentry)

 Design and Technology is a creative subject that encourages a more ‘hands on’ way of working when designing and manufacturing products.
 Students are engaged through carefully tailored activities which take account of their strengths to allow them to express their ideas independently.
 Alongside practical activities Design and Technology theory is introduced to allow students to better appreciate design in the wider world.
 Regular class discussions allow students to explore ideas and observations with guidance and this is complemented with written work which builds on their specialist Design and Technology vocabulary.

 Planning has started for a workshop to be introduced at St Matthias Brentry which will allow students access to a much wider range of tools and materials.
-Work is expected to be completed by the end of the 2020 – 2021 academic year.

 St Matthias students sit a baseline assessment during their induction period which has been carefully designed to assess all areas within Design and Technology.
 This is used as a starting point to identify gaps I knowledge that can addressed during lessons.
 Impact is measured through student engagement and regular assessment and feedback.